 Also, Chania has a ton of cute shops, so we (ha, really just I) had a swell time poking in boutiques.
 I bought sunglasses, a sun hat that was basically an MVP of the trip because the islands are VERY sunny, and a fringed boho purse as my vegan leather bag I’d ordered off a Facebook ad — which means it looked nothing like advertised and was a cheap made-in-China thing — broke into pieces the moment we approached our hotel in Chania.

 One day after lunch, we came upon a little synagogue located in an alley and went in to to check it out.
 The man working there was a historian who told us the terribly tragic story that all the Jews in Crete were rounded up by Nazis (who occupied Greece) in 1944, and sent on away on a ship bound for Auschwitz.
-As the ship approached Athens, British submarine troops mistook it for a German war vessel and fired four torpedoes at it, killing everyone on board, including 300 Jews and wiping out the entire population of Cretan Jews, who had lived on the island in relative peace for some 2,000 years.
+As the ship approached Athens, British submarine troops mistook it for a German war vessel and fired four torpedoes at it, killing everyone on board, including 300 Jews, which effectively wiped out the entire population of Cretan Jews, who had lived on the island in relative peace for some 2,000 years.